Dokucraft/Dungeons-Mod-Kit/README.md

 You can exclude certain files by editing `Tools/configs/copy_cooked_assets.rcj`, like mentioned in the **Setup** section above.
 By default, material files are excluded.

+#### Precooked Files

+For Unreal assets that are already cooked, for example modified blueprint .uasset files, you can put them in the `Precooked` folder and they will automatically be added when running the `cook_assets.bat` tool.

+Note that any cooked assets you put directly in the `Dungeons` folder will be deleted when running the `cook_assets.bat` tool because it needs to clean up the old assets before copying the new ones into the folder.

 ### Other Files

 Anything that isn't a block texture or Unreal asset, like level .json files, should be added to the `Dungeons` folder.
 This folder is what will be turned into a .pak file.